Services for schools & youth organisations.

 Strategies to build resilience

-There is no maximum attendee numbers for our parent and community presentations.
+There are no maximum attendee numbers for our parent and community presentations.

-The program reflects the Australian Professional Standards for Teachers (AITSL).
+The program reflects the Australian Professional Standards for Teachers (AITSL) and is NESA registered.

 Customised courses POA